 Leave accrues on the last day of each pay period and may not be used until the first day of the following pay period.
-Employees who are on leave-without-pay for seven (7) or more calendar in a pay period will not accrue vacation leave for that pay period.
+Employees who are on leave-without-pay for forty (40) or more scheduled hour, prorated by FTE, in a pay period will not accrue vacation leave for that pay period.